The WHIT House in Lake Nona Welcomes The Future of Wellness

 How this “city within a city” focuses on ROW (Return on Wellness) rather than ROI

 In our current cultural moment of wellness obsession and self-care, we expect all areas of our lives to enhance our sense of well being from the clothes we wear to the homes we live in.
 Lake Nona in Orlando, Florida is built on this emerging concept of wellness communities.
-I recently attended a press tour of Lake Nona which led me to the WHIT House.
+I recently attended a press tour of Lake Nona which led me to WHIT (Wellness Home Built on Innovation and Technology).

 Created by The Lake Nona Institute along with its collaborative partners, WHIT offers a new lens of home design that prioritizes wellness both physically and mentally.
 WHIT is a test lab for the future of healthy homes with amenities, design features and technologies the Lake Nona Institute is researching to measurably improve health and well-being.
 It’s a concept whose time has arrived with a sense of urgency.